GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Bloodsucker: procs on skill kills. all stacks are refreshed upon killing an enemy
 - Creeping Death: mobs on which it procs remain affected by their natural status resistance
 - Empathic Resolve: refreshed every time you heal a player. also procs with True Patriot's white buff and when healing other group members with the Survivalist medkit
+- Eyeless: affects the damage of non-ballistic skills
 - Focus: stays proc'ed when reloading or unscoping for less than a second, which allows you to keep moving. doesn't proc with the Big Horn, Capacitor or the TAC-50 as these have variable scopes
 - Glass Cannon: also affects how much damage your shield is taking (TODO: check with other skills)
 - Headhunter: damage cap is boosted by anything that provides weapon damage, total weapon damage and DTA. calculated on a per-pellet basis for shotguns, therefore making them reach the damage cap with a single kill of any other weapon. isn't affected by damage drop-off
+- Ignited: affects the damage of non-ballistic skills
 - Intimidate: proc'ed by the bonus armor provided by the "My Home Is My Castle" perk from the Sharpshooter specialization
 - Kinetic Momentum: half of the stacks are lost upon using a Chem Launcher at full charges and it won't start rebuilding these stacks until it's back at full charges
 - Leadership: procs when interrupting the end of a cover to cover by deploying a shield
+- Sadist: affects the damage of non-ballistic skills
 - Tag Team: proc'ed by the Jammer Pulse and the Deflector Shield (the latter can also consume the mark)
 - Trauma: boosted by status effects. blind and bleed have separate cooldowns
 - Vanguard: also gives bonus armor to yourself in raids